 Students take free electives in areas of interest to fulfill the 90-hour PhD requirement.

 Ph.D. students should note that they are eligible to receive Master’s degrees offered by the School of Economic, Political and Policy Sciences while they matriculate toward the doctorate.
-These degrees include the Master of Public Affairs (MPA) degree, Masters in Public Policy, MS in Applied Sociology, MS in Criminology, MS in Economics, MS in Geographic Information Sciences and the MS in International Political Economy.
+These degrees include the Master of Public Affairs , Master of Public Policy, MS in Applied Sociology, MS in Criminology, MS in Economics, MS in Geographic Information Sciences and the MS in International Political Economy.
 Students interested in obtaining one of these degrees should consult the catalog requirements or the graduate advisor.